Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 📍 Google Maps | Phone: (435) 688-3200 | Red Cliffs Recreation Area Website | Hours: 24 hours | Entrance: Free

-Be sure to look out for ancient dinosaur tracks, bone beds, plant fossils, and petrified wood during your stay in the Red Cliffs Recreation Area.
+Be sure to look out for ancient dinosaur tracks, bone beds, plant fossils, and petrified wood during your visit to the Red Cliffs Recreation Area.

 City Activities in St. George